kendayao/Drumkit/README.md

 * [Questions](#questions)
 * [Deployed Application URL](#deployed-application-URL)

+## Technology

+- HTML
+- CSS
+- JavaScript

 ## User Story

 AS A drum musician
 I WANT to be able practice my drums when on the go
-SO THAT I can be prepared to perfrom in a concert.
+SO THAT I can be prepared to perform in a concert.

 ## Installation

 No installation needed

 ## Usage